dfelinto/blender-manual/modifiers/deform/armature.rst

    :guilabel:`Vertex Group`
       The name of a vertex group of the object, the weights of which will be used to determine the influence of this :guilabel:`Armature` modifier's result when mixing it with the results from other :guilabel:`Armature` ones.
 Only meaningful when having at least two of these modifiers on the same object, with :guilabel:`Multi Modifier` activated.
    :guilabel:`Multi Modifier`
       Use the same data as a previous (:guilabel:`Armature` ?) modifier as input.
-This allows you to use several armatures to deform the same object, all based on the "non-deformed" data (i.e. this avoid having the second :guilabel:`Armature` modifier deform the result of the first one…).
+This allows you to use several armatures to deform the same object, all based on the "non-deformed" data (i.e. this avoid having the second :guilabel:`Armature` modifier deform the result of the first one...).
 The results of the :guilabel:`Armature` modifiers are then mixed together, using the weights of the :guilabel:`VGroup` vertex groups as "mixing guides".

 :guilabel:`Bind To`
    Method to bind the armature to the mesh.